Mont Ventoux and the Lure mountains

 Half-day

-Walking time : 2.5 hours (ascent only ; for the full loop, see “the ascent of the north side” )
+Walking time : 2.5 hours (ascent only ; for the peak ascent and descent, please see the full day hike “Climbing the north face of Mont Ventoux” )

 Rating : challenging (significant elevation gain and scree hiking)